Jacqueline Townshend: Biography

 In 1929 she performed Nicolai Medtner's Piano Concerto No.2 with the New Symphony Orchestra conducted by Adrian Boult.

 By the early 1930s she was performing as a recitalist and concerto soloist on both the violin and the piano, performing at the Aeolian Hall and Wigmore Hall in London.
 Her recitals often featured the works of contemporary British composers such as a recital she gave in April 1935, when she performed a string trio by Benjamin Frankel and a sonata for violin and piano by Francis Hamilton.
+Townshend played violin as a member of the Boyd Neel Orchestra, from its foundation in 1933, playing in the first ever concert by the orchestra.

 In 1935 she joined the BBC Symphony Orchestra on the first desk of violas, where she played for 16 years, from March 1935 to June 1951, playing alongside Harry Danks.
 In 1936 she was the leader of the Haigh Marshall String Orchestra.

 During and after the war, she continued to perform recitals in a variety of ensembles.
 In 1942 she performed in a war-time concert at Woburn Sands in aid of the British Red Cross and the Joint Committee for Soviet Aid.
 At the concert she performed the Ballade in F Minor (1929) by Mina Nerenstein, a fellow student at the RAM.
 In 1948 she played with the English String Quartet, with Kathleen Washbourne (violin), Belle Davidson (violin) and Kathleen Moorhouse (cello).

 In 1948, Harry Danks asked Townshend and two other of his colleagues in the BBC Symphony Orchestra, to help him form the London Consort of Viols.
 Their first performance went out on the BBC Third Programme on 19 May 1949 and they performed regularly throughout the 1950s.

 Townshend was a professor of viola at the Royal Academy of Music and taught violin and viola at Queen's College, London.

 Townshend played on a 1751 Gragnani Violin.

-Jacqueline Townshend died in Bexhill-on-Sea on the 2nd of July 1983.
+Jacqueline Townshend died in Bexhill-on-Sea on 2 July 1983.